toancontrai/fastmap/README.md

 # FastMap: Revisiting Dense and Scalable Structure from Motion
-A fast structure from motion pipeline written in Pytorch for images densely convering a scene.
+A fast structure from motion pipeline written in Pytorch for images densely covering a scene.

 \[[Paper](http://arxiv.org/abs/2505.04612)\] \[[Project Page](https://jiahao.ai/fastmap)\]